JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 ---
 layout: post
 title:  DiffEqFlux.jl: A Julia Library for Neural Differential Equations
-author: Chris Rackauckas, Mike Innes, Yingbo Ma, Lyndon White, Vaibhav Dixit
+author: Chris Rackauckas, Mike Innes, Yingbo Ma, Jesse Bettencourt, Lyndon White, Vaibhav Dixit
 ---

 In this blog post we will show you how to easily, efficiently, and